Samima-Nasrin/multi-disease-predictor/README.md

 ## Features
 - Predicts **3 different diseases** from user input data.
-- Simple, interactive web UI built with [Streamlit](https://streamlit.io/).
+- Simple, interactive web UI built with `Streamlit`.
 - Uses pre-trained ML models stored locally.
 - Trains `Logistic Regression` and `Support Vector Machine` models on an sample dataset to train.
 - Runs entirely in your browser — no installation needed for users.